"We invite all the members of the Franciscan family to join us in commemorating the invitation of St. Francis, clearly expressed in the Earlier Rule."

 is a Capuchin Franciscan friar of the Province of Australia.
 He is completing an STD on Bonaventure’s sacramental theology.
 He is a lecturer at the University of Notre Dame, Sydney, in the Theology Department, with a special focus on preparing education students to teach religious studies in Catholic schools.

 O.F.M.
 Cap.. is a friar of the Province of St. Augustine.
 After completing an M.A. in philosophy and an M.A. in historical theology from The Catholic University of America, Br.
 Thomas moved to Rome where he completed an STB and STL at the Gregorian University.
-Currently, he is a Ph.D. student at Durham University in England, where he will write on St. Bonaventure's theology of the Holy Spirit.
+Currently, he is pursuing a co-tutelle doctorate at Durham University in the UK and the Antonianum University; he is writing on St. Bonaventure's theology of the Holy Spirit."

 Friar Wayne Hellmann, O.F.M.
 Conv